 So what makes for a good camping lantern, you ask?

 Camping lanterns come in a few typical types:

 - Fuel powered

-We can go ahead and throw out the candle lantern because it relies on, well, a candle for the illumination.
-This type of camping lantern is okay at best, especially if you want something simple, but it’s not too practical for most purposes and you won’t be getting much heat out of it if that was the intent.
+We can go ahead and throw out the candle lanterns because they rely on, well, a candle for the illumination.
+This type of camping lantern is okay at best; good if you want something simple, but it’s not too practical for most purposes.
+And you won’t be getting much heat out of it, if that was the intent.

-The first, real, choice would be a fuel powered lantern:
+The first realistic choice would be a fuel powered lantern:

 - Uses either liquid fuel, propane, or butane